I Uploaded My 3D Model — Now What?

 After the upload

-Once your 3D model has been uploaded and your selections have been made, the model immediately goes into an automated check using our in-house software.
+Once your 3D model has been uploaded and your selections have been made, it immediately undergoes an automated check using our in-house software.

 The software verifies if the model can be printed.
-It makes sure that some of the most common mistakes why a 3D model is not printable, such as wall thickness.
-If the wall is too thin, for example, this could mean that a 3D printer simply cannot build a wall, or that the wall would be very fragile and break off easily.
+It checks for some of the most common mistakes that make a 3D model unprintable, such as wall thickness issues.
+If a wall is too thin, for example, this could mean the 3D printer simply cannot build a wall or the wall would be very fragile and break off easily.

 wall-thickness-3d-print